Comparisons12 min read

 User Interface & Ease of Use

-Basecamp wins this one, and it's not particularly close.
+Basecamp wins this one, and it's not even close.
 The interface is clean, consistent, and intuitive.
 New team members get it immediately.
-There's a real cognitive load reduction that matters a lot when you're managing a remote team across time zones — less time explaining the tool means more time doing the actual work.
+There's a real reduction in cognitive load that matters when you're managing a remote team across time zones — less time explaining the tool means more time doing actual work.

 Winner: Basecamp